 Recreational Boating Safety Handbook

 The Victorian Recreational Boating Safety handbook contains guidance and safety information for recreational boaters.
-The complete handbook is available to view and/or download from the Safe Transport Victoria website.
+The complete handbook is available to view and/or download from the Transport Safety Victoria website.
 You can obtain a free copy of the handbook from Gippsland Ports’ Bairnsdale Office or at any VicRoads office.

 We have provided answers below to some of the more frequently asked questions to assist waterway users, and enable you to enjoy a safe experience on and around the waterways of Gippsland.